Catholic Church in Kosovo

-The Catholic Church has a population in Kosovo of approximately 65,000 in a region of roughly 2 million people.
-Another 60,000 Kosovan Catholics are outside the region, mainly for work.
+The Catholic Church in Kosovo (Kisha Katolike në Kosovë) has a number of approximately 246,000 members in a region of roughly 1.5 million people.

+Another 60,000 (according to the 2011 census) Kosovan Catholics are outside the region, mainly for work.
 They are mainly ethnic Albanians, with a few Croats.

-The Diocese of Prizren-Pristina (until 5 September 2018, an Apostolic Administration of Prizren) is the ecclesiastical district of the Catholic Church in Kosovo.
+The Diocese of Prizren and Pristina (until 5 September 2018, an Apostolic Administration of Prizren) is the ecclesiastical district of the Catholic Church in Kosovo.
 It is centered in the city of Prizren.
 Bishop Dodë Gjergji serves as diocesan bishop as of 2019.